Tanzania

 Economic Growth

-With average annual growth rates of 6-7%, Tanzania can look back on substantial economic growth in the last decade.
-Tanzania’s economy has been resilient, growing by 5.2% in 2023 compared to 4.6% in 2022.
+With average annual growth rates of above 5%, Tanzania can look back on substantial economic growth in the decade to 2019.
+Post-covid, Tanzania’s economy has been resilient, with the growth rate returning to 5.1% in 2023.

 Export Products